cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-10-13-my-ultimate-terminal-customizations-for-windows.md

 I went back to using Windows lately in my current job.
 But let's be honest: Windows is a pain for me as a developer.[^1] Anyway, I've to deal with it to keep my job.
-One of the things that I miss the most from my previous Mac setup is my nice [Terminal customizations](../blog/my-ultimate-terminal-customizations-for-macos.html).
+One of the things that I miss the most from my previous setup is my nice [Terminal customizations](../blog/my-ultimate-terminal-customizations-for-macos.html) available in macOS.
 To my knowledge, the Windows native terminal is far behind compared to its Unix counterparts.
 However, with some tweaks and extra tools, I manage to tweak the horrendous `C:\WINDOWS\system32\CMD` into something nicer in terms of customization and functionality.
 In this blog post, I describe the tools I use to resemble my macOS terminal customizations on Windows.